Update: ‘2023 VW ID.4 GTX’ section added.

 |100% Charging Time (Home Charger)||Approx. 7 h 30 min|

-The VW ID.4 GTX has an energy efficiency rating* of 16.3 kWh/100 km (NEDC).
-This makes it a far eco-friendly than a corresponding combustion engine model running on gasoline, which consumes around 7 liters per 100 km.
-That is the equivalent of around 60 kWh of energy, Jens Obernolte, Head of Energy and Weight Management, explained in an interview.
-He said that the efficiency rate of a petrol car is more than three times lower than the electric car.
+The German-spec VW ID.4 GTX has an energy efficiency rating of 17.2-15.8 kWh/100 km (NEDC).
+This makes it vastly more eco-friendly than a corresponding combustion engine model running on gasoline, which consumes around 7 liters per 100 km.
+That is the equivalent of about 60 kWh of energy, Jens Obernolte, Head of Energy and Weight Management, explained in an interview.
+He said that the efficiency rate of a gasoline car is more than three times lower than an electric car.
 A diesel car isn’t much better either, with an efficiency rating of around 50 kWh/100 km.

 VW ID.4 GTX range test

-YouTuber Bjørn Nyland did a range test of the VW ID.4 GTX and achieved 453 km (281 miles), and that is not far from the official maximum rating of 480 km (298 miles).
+YouTuber Bjørn Nyland did a range test of the VW ID.4 GTX and achieved 453 km (281 miles), which is not all that far from the official maximum rating of 489 km (304 miles).
 After topping up the battery pack to 100% SoC, Nyland drove the ID.4 GTX for 439 km (281 miles) at an average speed of 90 km/h (56 mph).

 At the end of that trip, 3% charging was remaining.
 So, the fully charged battery could have delivered 453 km (281 miles) of range.
 It is worth noting that the ID.4 X Nyland drove had the optional 21-inch Narvik alloy wheels.
 With the standard 20-inch Ystad alloy wheels, the electric SUV should do a marginally better range.